-- 1. First Choice for OTC meds is Differin 0.1%gel- use as directed.
-May add benzoyl peroxide as well to maximize effect if tolerating without too much irritation or dryness. - 2.
-Use topical benzoyl peroxide lotion or gel in 2.5%, 5%, or 10% strengths. - Benzoyl peroxide helps kill skin bacteria, unplug the oil ducts, and heal acne pimples.
+1. Use topical benzoyl peroxide lotion or gel in 2.5%, 5%, or 10% strengths.

+Benzoyl peroxide helps kill skin bacteria, unplug the oil ducts, and heal acne pimples.
+It is the most effective acne treatment you can get without a doctor's prescription.
 Many brands are available.
-Read the labels or ask your pediatrician or pharmacist about it - Start slowly with a 2.5% or 5% lotion or gel once a day.
-After 2 weeks, increase use to twice a day (morning and night) if your skin isn't too red or isn't peeling. - Apply a thin film to the entire area where pimples may occur.
+Read the labels or ask your pediatrician or pharmacist about it.

+Start slowly with a 2.5% or 5% lotion or gel once a day.
+After 2 weeks, increase use to twice a day (morning and night) if your skin isn't too red or isn't peeling.

+Apply a thin film to the entire area where pimples may occur.
 Don't just dab it on current blemishes.
-Avoid the delicate skin around the eyes, mouth, and corner of the nose. - If your acne isn't better after 4-6 weeks, you may increase to a 10% strength lotion or gel.
+Avoid the delicate skin around the eyes, mouth, and corner of the nose.

+If your acne isn't better after 4-6 weeks, you may increase to a 10% strength lotion or gel.
 Start with one application each day for at least 2 weeks, increase to twice a day applications if your skin tolerates it.

-3. If you don't see results, make an appointment to see one of us in the office.
+2. If you don't see results, make an appointment to see one of us in the office.

-If no improvement with consistent use of acne medication for 2 months, call our office to discuss an appointment for acne management.
 Your doctor can prescribe stronger treatments, if needed, and will teach you how to use them properly.
 Three kinds of medications may be recommended:

-- Topical Retinoids (Retin-A, Differin OTC) helps unplug oil ducts but must be used exactly as directed.
-Be aware that exposure to the sun (or tanning parlors) can cause increased redness in some people who are using the medication. - Topical antibiotic solutions may be used in addition to other medications for a type of acne, called pustular acne. - Oral antibiotic solutions may be used in addition to creams, lotions, or gels if your acne doesn't respond to topical treatments alone.
+Tretinoin (Retin-A) cream or gel helps unplug oil ducts but must be used exactly as directed.
+Be aware that exposure to the sun (or tanning parlors) can cause increased redness in some people who are using the medication.

+Topical antibiotic solutions may be used in addition to other medications for a type of acne, called pustular acne.

+Oral antibiotic solutions may be used in addition to creams, lotions, or gels if your acne doesn't respond to topical treatments alone.
 If you use oral birth control pills, be sure to ask your doctor whether this type of acne treatment will reduce their effectiveness or if these particular birth control pills may be making your acne worse.